freeCodeCamp/guide/src/pages/articles/certificates/use-an-id-attribute-to-style-an-element/index.md

 ---
-title: Use An Id Attribute To Style An Element
+title: Use an Id Attribute to Style an Element
 ---
 One cool thing about `id` attributes is that, like classes, you can style them using CSS.